Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Tao Te Ching/Tao Te Ching.md

 ### **Invitation to Engage**

-The _Tao Te Ching_ is not merely a text to read; it is a path to walk, a rhythm to align with, and a mystery to embrace.
-As you explore its teachings, consider how they resonate with your life, your relationships, and your understanding of the All.
+The _Dao_ is not a text to read; it is a path to walk, a rhythm to align with, and a mystery to embrace.
+As you explore its teachings, consider how they resonate with your life, your relationships, and your understanding of the [[One]] and the [[All]].

 We invite you to share your reflections, create new expressions, and join in the co-creation of this Living Wisdom.